In This Section

 According to Nebraska Rule 24, individuals with the SEA endorsement may provide school psychological services to students (birth to age 21), school personnel, parents and other specialists related to individual student needs or school program considerations.
-Additional competencies expected of school psychologists are provided on page 239 of Rule 24 guidelines.
 The credential allows one to provide services in private or charter schools as well as contract services in schools.
 The SEA credential does not allow for private practice outside the schools.
 To practice outside of schools, one must apply through the Nebraska Dept. of Health and Human Services.

 SEA website: http://www.education.ne.gov/